radicle-dev/radicle.xyz/_pages/faq.md

 repository, make changes locally, then push to the network.
 Collaboration happens via issues, patches (pull requests), and code review.
 The difference is that Radicle doesn't have a shared write access model like GitHub.
-Each user is required to push to their own fork.
+Each user is required to push to their own namespace.

 ## How do I use Radicle with multiple devices?